 What you should know

 If you’re worried about connection strength, you’re not in the wrong.
-That’s a valid complaint for a lot of true wireless earbuds, and even regular Bluetooth ones.
+That’s a valid complaint about a lot of true wireless earbuds and even regular Bluetooth ones.
 There are a few ways that the companies have handled this ranging from tweaking Bluetooth to implementing completely new hardware.

 Then you have something like the Apple Airpods, which handle the whole true wireless issue a little differently.
 Apple created an entirely new chip dubbed the W1, which is designed to work alongside the regular Bluetooth chip.
 This dedicated chip helps make the pairing process smoother (if you’re on iOS) and establishes a stronger connection between the earbuds, resulting in significantly fewer skips.
 Of course, the downside to this is that because it’s a chip that Apple makes, it’s only available (as of right now) on Apple-made headphones, like Beats products and the Airpods.
 Though it would be nice to see what companies like Bose and Sennheiser can do with this chip, Apple hasn’t shown any interest in selling or licensing this chip.